Banking

 Debt Management

-Compare the snowball and avalanche debt payoff methods using Canadian examples with credit card, car loan, and student debt scenarios.
+Snowball vs avalanche for Canadian debt?
+Compare total interest saved and payoff timelines using real credit card, car loan, and student debt examples.

 Real Estate